jakewhitton/notes/notes/12/3_AP Psychology/7_Psychological Disorders/master.md

 - The essential aim is to surface unconscious motivations and desires
     * Freud believes that conflicts among the **id**, **ego**, and **superego** can cause anxiety
         + Bringing these conflicts to the conscious awareness can permit the patient to resolve the underlying cause of their problems
-- According to Freud, *anxiety* is the chief caues for psychological disorders
+- According to Freud, *anxiety* is the chief causes for psychological disorders
     * Anxiety is thought to be created when sexual or aggressive impulses are forcefully repressed
     * Guilt is when those impulses are partially but incompletely expressed
 - Modern psychoanalytic techniques are often called "psychodynamic therapy" or "insight therapy"